 In 2009, the IMF upgraded its support for low-income countries, reflecting the changing nature of economic conditions in these countries and their increased vulnerabilities due to the effects of the global economic crisis.
 It has overhauled its lending instruments, especially to address more directly countries' needs for short-term and emergency support.
-Concessional lending commitments were close to $10 billion in the period 2009–12.
-Zero interest will be charged on all concessional lending through end-2014.
-The Fund has adopted a strategy to support concessional lending of about $2.0 billion a year over the longer term, which is expected to be financed, in part, by the distribution of gold sales profits.
+Concessional lending commitments were about $10 billion in the period 2009–13.
+Zero interest applies to all concessional lending through end-2014.
+The Fund has adopted a strategy to support concessional lending of about $2.0 billion a year over the longer term, which is financed, in part, by contributions linked to the distribution of gold sales profits.

 Signs of success

 Many low-income countries (LICs) have made great strides toward macroeconomic stability.
 In the 1990s, the vast majority of low-income countries faced long-standing economic problems that required radical, long-term policy changes often accompanied by debt relief or cancellation.
 Now, however, many of these economies are becoming more open and integrated into the global economy.
 Many LICs are joining international capital markets, attracting foreign investment, and nurturing their own private financial sectors.

 Changes in lending instruments